sd-powell/portfolio_project_1/README.md

 * [Google Fonts](https://fonts.google.com/) - To import the fonts used on the website.

+* [Font Awesome](https://fontawesome.com/) - Icon library toolkit for social media icons.

 * [Google Developer Tools](https://developers.google.com/web/tools) - To troubleshoot and test features, solve issues with responsiveness and styling.

-* [Am I Responsive?](http://ami.responsivedesign.is/) To show the website image on a range of devices.
+* [Am I Responsive?](http://ami.responsivedesign.is/) - To show the website image on a range of devices.

-* [Aria DevTools](https://github.com/ziolko/aria-devtools) Used to view the website the way screen readers present it to the blind users.
+* [Aria DevTools](https://github.com/ziolko/aria-devtools) - Used to view the website the way screen readers present it to the blind users.

 * [Webpage Spell-Check](https://chrome.google.com/webstore/detail/webpage-spell-check/mgdhaoimpabdhmacaclbbjddhngchjik/related) - a google chrome extension that allows you to spell check your webpage.
 Used to check the site and the readme for spelling errors.